kmuthusi/three-way-crosstabulation-macro/README.md

 |_surveyname	|abbreviation for survey/study to be included in the output|
 |_print	|variable for displaying/suppressing the output table on the output window which takes the values (NO=suppress output, YES=show output)|

-A sample macro call program, "svy_freqs analysis file.sas", is also provided as part of this repository.
+A sample macro call program, "svy_freqs-analysis-file.sas", is also provided as part of this repository.

 A manuscript describing more about the macro contents and usage is available online at: https://www.biorxiv.org/content/10.1101/771303v1